DonPatch74/WithySoundManager/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md)
+This project is licensed under the [CC0 4.0 Universal](http://creativecommons.org/licenses/by/4.0)

-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details
+Feel free to use it, but please add my name as contributor.